balzack/databag/README.md

 </p>
 <br>

-Databag is a selfhosted messaging service designed to consume minimal resources on the host system and network.
+Databag is designed to consume minimal resources on the host system and network.
 Notable features include:
 - Decentralized (direct communication between app and server node)
 - Federated (accounts on different nodes can communicate)
 - Public-Private key based identity (not bound to any blockchain or hosting domain)